The first I saw of Sligo

 Who still has strength to labour, if just for bed and board,

-is tending well-fed cattle to feed his British Lord.
+is tending well-fed cattle to feed his British lord.

 But do not feel disheartened to know our fate is sealed,